onthebusiness/harelang.org/content/tutorials/introduction.md

       "alloc" keyword, such as `let x: []int = alloc([1, 2, 3])`.
 In either
       case, once you have a dynamically allocated slice, you must free it.
-You can pass a slice directly to "free", but in this sample we also need to free the strings returned by bufio &mdash; so we use strings::freeall, which frees both the slice and the strings inside of it.
+You can pass a slice directly to "free", but in this sample we also need to free the strings returned by bufio&nbsp;&mdash; so we use strings::freeall, which frees both the slice and the strings inside of it.
 To meet the criteria of strings being allocated, we had to copy a literal string to the heap using strings::dup.

       There's another form of "delete" which is not shown here: you can delete more than one element of a slice at a time by specifying a slicing